effeffe/rootana/manalyzer/README.md

 * when switching from one subrun file to the next subrun file:
     - BeginRun()/EndRun() are not called
+    - NextSubrun() is called with runinfo containing the new subrun file name
     - AnalyzeSpecialEvent() is called twice: once for the ODB dump event in the old subrun file (evid 0x8001) and once for the ODB dump event in the new subrun file (evid 0x8000)

 * run end: